rbisdorff/Digraph3/docSphinx/tutorial.rst

 	:depth: 2
 	:local:

 We apply order statistics for sorting a set *X* of *n* potential decision actions, evaluated on *m* incommensurable performance criteria, into *q* quantile equivalence classes, based on pairwise outranking characteristics involving the quantile class limits observed on each criterion.
-Thus we may implement a weak ordering algorithm of complexity *O(nmq)*.
+Thus we may implement a weak ordering algorithm of complexity :math:`O(nmq)`.

 Quantile sorting on a single criterion